maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/setup.md

 tls.set_credentials_file(username='My_User_Name', api_key='My_API_Key')
 ```

 You will find your api_key in the settings page of your on-line account.
 [This link should take you there](https://plot.ly/settings/api).
-Otherwise, when logged in, you will find it accessible from the top left of your screen.
+Otherwise, when logged in, you will find it accessible from the top right of your screen.